Nobel panel to announce winner of chemistry prize

 The awards continue with literature on Thursday.
 The 2022 Nobel Peace Prize will be announced on Friday and the economics award on Monday.

 The prizes carry a cash award of 10 million Swedish kronor (nearly $900,000) and will be handed out on Dec.
-10. The money comes from a bequest left by the prize’s creator, Swedish inventor Alfred Nobel, who died in 1895.
+10. The money comes from a bequest left by the prize’s creator, Swedish inventor Alfred Nobel, in 1895.

 Follow all AP stories about the Nobel Prizes at https://apnews.com/hub/nobel-prizes